-- c. structures (including buildings, fences, and walls); - d. all structure heights, dimensions, and floor areas; - e. areas of outdoor storage; - f. permanent dumpsters and trash areas; - g. locations, dimensions, and design features (including all curb radii, tapers, and parking space dimensions) of road accesses, interior drives, parking spaces and ramps for the disabled, parking lots, loading docks or areas, sight visibility triangles, and interior sidewalks (all public road access shall be subject to any additional requirements of the County); - h. open spaces and specific landscaped areas; - Iocations and capacities of public and private utilities (all septic systems shall be subject to the approval of the Marshall County Health Department, all public sewer connections shall be subject to the approval of the County); - j. water meter clean out locations and elevations and top of casting elevations; - k. sanitary sewer invert elevations; - I. the location, width, and purpose of all easements; - m. the use of each structure and the amount of parking allocated for those uses (consistent with the requirements of this Ordinance); - n. public improvements including sidewalks, pathways, street trees, and rightof-way dedications; and - o. locations for temporary uses, such as seasonal sales areas. - Landscaping Plan A landscaping plan drawn to a scale of not more than 1 inch = 100 feet, and showing the following: - a. proposed landscaping, buffer yards, and street trees; - b. topography (including elevation contour lines at two (2) foot intervals or otherwise meeting the requirements of the County); - c.
-100-year floodplain and 100-year floodway boundaries; - d. existing and proposed public and internal sidewalks and other pedestrian ways,
+- c.
+Structures (including buildings, fences, and walls); - d.
+All structure heights, dimensions, and floor areas; - e.
+Areas of outdoor storage; - f.
+Permanent dumpsters and trash areas; - g.
+Locations, dimensions, and design features (including all curb radii, tapers, and parking space dimensions) of road accesses, interior drives, parking spaces and ramps for the disabled, parking lots, loading docks or areas, sight visibility triangles, and interior sidewalks (all public road access shall be subject to any additional requirements of the County); - Open spaces and specific landscaped areas; - Locations and capacities of public and private utilities (all septic systems shall be subject to the approval of the Marshall County Health Department, all public sewer connections shall be subject to the approval of the County); - j.
+Water meter clean out locations and elevations and top of casting elevations; - k.
+Sanitary sewer invert elevations; - I. The location, width, and purpose of all easements; - m.
+The use of each structure and the amount of parking allocated for those uses (consistent with the requirements of this Ordinance); - Public improvements including sidewalks, pathways, street trees, and rightof-way dedications; and - o.
+Locations for temporary uses, such as seasonal sales areas. - 8.
+Landscaping Plan

+A landscaping plan drawn to a scale of not more than 1 inch = 100 feet, and showing the following:

-- e. the size and spacing of the plantings at the time of installation and the species proposed to be used to meet the requirements of this Ordinance; and - f. all existing trees and vegetation to be preserved, and the drip lines for such trees. - 9.
-Sign Plan
+- a.
+Proposed landscaping, buffer yards, and street trees; - b.
+Topography (including elevation contour lines at two (2) foot intervals or otherwise meeting the requirements of the County); - c.
+100-year floodplain and 100-year floodway boundaries; - d.
+Existing and proposed public and internal sidewalks and other pedestrian ways, - e.
+The size and spacing of the plantings at the time of installation and the species proposed to be used to meet the requirements of this Ordinance; and f.
+All existing trees and vegetation to be preserved, and the drip lines for such trees.

+9. Sign Plan